-6) Press the UP and DOWN arrow keys on the left button wheel to scroll through the transducer list until the appropriate type is highlighted.
+6) Press the UP and DOWN arrow keys to scroll through the transducer list until the appropriate type is highlighted.

 - 7) Press the ENTER key to select the transducer type and display overwrite existing probe screen. - 8) Press the OK key to overwrite the existing probe type with the newly selected probe type.
 The zero probe screen will be displayed.
 Proceed to the zero probe section that follows.